 The world-class winger is passionate about putting an end to youth suicide and influences thousands of school students in his role as a Westpac Ambassador.
 He also extends his knowledge to Westpac employees with high-energy seminars on coping with stress and the importance of mental wellness.

 JK’s work in the mental health area has gone a long way to removing the stigma that surrounds depression in New Zealand.
 As the first rugby player to openly talk about depression Sir John Kirwan continues to prove himself as a true kiwi icon both on and off the field.

-At the events, JK will open up about his own experiences, and focus on resilience and courage in the rural community.
-JK says the idea of this tour is to stand up, be real, and have an honest, open conversation.
 “I just tell my story.
 Why would I be depressed?
 I had the perfect world.
 I was an All Black living a great life.
 And often that’s the first question you’d say to yourself, you know”.